RedLynx101/MERN-Full-Stack-Web-Application/README.md

 - Express.js Backend: Serves as the API layer, handling requests to fetch listings from the MongoDB database and send them to the frontend.
 - React Frontend: Provides the interactive user interface, displaying property listings, and detailed views through modal windows.
 - Node.js Server: Powers the Express.js backend, enabling the application to be a single, cohesive unit that handles both server-side and client-side logic.
+- Advanced Routing and Navigation: The application incorporates advanced routing and navigation facilitated by React Router.
+This setup enables the seamless transition between different views without the need for page reloads, enhancing the user experience.

 ## Complexity and Technical Highlights
 - Database Integration: Demonstrates the ability to integrate a NoSQL database (MongoDB) with a Node.js backend, showcasing skills in database management and API development.